This article was written by Vincent Guo – Manufacturing Engineering Software Business Development at Siemens Digital Industries Software.

 Digitalize battery manufacturing for a greener future with electric vehicles

-The electrification of automobiles is gaining momentum globally as many countries have laid out plans to prohibit the sales of internal combustion engine (ICE) cars.
-The closing deadline is 2025 for the Netherlands and Norway, with Germany and India to be the next down the line in 2030, followed by UK and France in 2040.
-Other major economies in the world provide aggressive initiatives to push the electric vehicle (EV) to the market.
-For example, USA, China, Norway, Demark, and South Korea have been implementing cash subsidiaries to EV buyers over $10,000 per vehicle, with Demark and South Korea paying the consumer almost 20,000 Euro for each car purchased.
+The electrification of automobiles is gaining momentum globally as many countries have laid out plans to prohibit the sale of internal combustion engine (ICE) cars.
+The closing deadline is 2025 for the Netherlands and Norway, with Germany and India to be the next down the line in 2030, followed by the UK and France in 2040.
+Other major economies in the world provide aggressive initiatives to push the electric vehicle (EV) into the market.
+For example, USA, China, Norway, Denmark, and South Korea have been implementing cash subsidiaries to EV buyers in amounts over $10,000 per vehicle, with Denmark and South Korea paying the consumer almost €20,000 for each car purchased.

 > Watch to this webinar to learn how EDAG and Siemens solve tomorrow’s battery manufacturing challenges today.

-If you like this article please give it a thumbs up!
+If you like this article, please give it a thumbs up!
 Let us know what you think in the comment section below.